l3co/currency-convert/README.md

 ## Apply Migrations

+This command generate database structure.

 ```bash
 npx sequelize-cli db:migrate
 ```

-This command generate database structure.
+This command load some default data into database

 ```bash
 npx sequelize db:seed:all
 ```

-This command load some default date into database

 ## How to Run test